CRITICAL CARE HOME PAGE

 There is an admission document included in every set of pink notes.
 It is vital that all necessary information is recorded in the admission documentation at the time of admission.
 If the patient requires intubation and ventilation it may be several days before the patient can communicate for further history.
 All sections of the admission document should be completed including the patients’ weight and height.
 If the patient is admitted from theatre, peri-operative information such as anaesthetic technique, blood loss, surgical difficulties etc should be recorded.
 There is space on the back page for a systems based management plan.
 Please be as thorough (and legible) as possible with all sections.

-Sign, print name and GMC number and date all entries.
+Sign, print name, GMC number and date/time all entries.

 A new daily sheet is completed by the night shift resident for each patient every day.
 This includes a summary of the admission, progress over the last 24 hours and a system’s based examination.
 Ward round and daily progress notes are then written on the back of this sheet.
 Continuation sheets are available when more space is required.
 Any blank space on the continuation sheet should be scored out when the next daily sheet is entered to ensure that records are chronological.
 Visiting teams should be directed to the correct place for documentation.